Discover all the tax services we offer

-The Foreign Earned Income Exclusion, or FEIE, is a tax benefit that allows you to exclude a certain amount of foreign-earned income (over $100,000 USD) from US taxation.
+The Foreign Earned Income Exclusion is a tax benefit that allows you to exclude a certain amount of foreign-earned income (over $100,000 USD) from US taxation.

 The FEIE is one of the ways that the IRS helps expats avoid double taxation on their foreign-sourced income.
 Because the IRS assumes that you will be taxed in your country of residence on your foreign-earned income, it allows you to exclude this income from US taxation using the FEIE.